 HOW MUCH difference did the Howard government make to Australian society?
-In the heat and hyperbole of political controversy it’s often difficult to get perspective on a government’s achievements and failures – particularly when the political credit-and-blame game tends to focus wholly on domestic and party-political factors.
+In the heat and hyperbole of political controversy it’s often difficult to get perspective on a government’s achievements and failures – particularly when the credit-and-blame game tends to focus wholly on domestic and party-political factors.
 A comparative and historical perspective can give a fuller context to the claims and counter-claims.
 Here we compare Australia’s performance against seventeen other advanced democracies, including the United States, Canada, Japan and the countries of Western Europe.

-Central to the political credentials of the Howard government was its claim to have been a successful economic manager – a view to which the figures give some, but not unqualified, support.
+Central to the political credentials of the Howard government was its claim to have been a successful economic manager – a view to which the figures give some, though not unqualified, support.
 Figure 1 shows that Australia’s per capita economic growth rate moved very broadly in alignment with the average of the eighteen countries.
 But until Bob Hawke left the prime ministership, Australia had a growth rate rather less than the average; then, under Keating and Howard, it grew more quickly than the average.
 The highest rates of growth were between 1992 and 2000 – four years under Labor, four under the Coalition – with all countries having a somewhat lower growth rate between 2001 and 2006.

 Figure 1: Economic growth